 - Dry your hands on a clean towel.

 You should wash your hands before placing your contacts into your eyes or removing them from your eyes, but you should also wash up before touching your eye, even casually.
-This strict attention to hygiene can ensure that your lenses aren't infected, and that can make them last longer.
+This strict attention to hygiene can ensure that your lenses are not infected, and that can make them last longer.

-If you wear contact lenses, you'll need to stay in close contact with your doctor to ensure that your eyes remain healthy.
+If you wear contact lenses, you will need to stay in close contact with your doctor to ensure that your eyes remain healthy.
 We would like to connect you with a doctor you can trust.
 Contact us to find out more about the doctors we have available.

 Advantages and Disadvantages of Various Types of Contact Lenses.
 American Optometric Association.